ARS (bodyboard)

 An ARS, which stands for Air - Roll - Spin, is a bodyboarding trick that combines an El Rollo with a 360° spin while the bodyboarder is in the air.
 The bodyboarder starts off by approaching the lip and doing the El Rollo, and during the rotation throws him/herself into a forward 360° spin.
+An Australian bodyboarder from Coffs Harbour Scott Mason invented and completed the first ARS.
+Which was known as a "Scroll" at the time in the early 90s.
+Then later made famous and renamed as the "ARS - Air Roll Spin" by Michael "EPPO" Epplestun, former world champion Australian Bodyboarder.

-Michael Eppelstun invented the trick.
-The move was revolutionary and ushered in whole new gymnastic approach to riding a bodyboard.
+The move was revolutionary and ushered in a whole new gymnastic approach to riding a bodyboard, which morphed later to the Backflip.

 Kelly Slater credits the Rodeo Clown move was adapted from the ARS.